FTSE 100 Spread Betting UK

 Spread Betting vs FTSE 100 Trading

 If you’re confused about the difference between spread betting and FTSE 100 trading – allow us to explain.
 In the case of spread betting, this is simply the type of financial trading that you are engaging with.
-For example, you can spread bet the FTSE 100, individual shares, commodities, or forex.
+For example, you may spread bet the FTSE 100, individual shares, commodities, or forex.

 In the case of FTSE 100 trading – this simply means that you are speculating on the future value of the index in question.
 This can come in the form of spread betting or CFD trading.
 Either way, the outcome is the same – insofar that you will make a profit if you speculate on the rise or fall of the FTSE 100 correctly.

-Benefits of FTSE 100 Spread Betting
+Features of FTSE 100 Spread Betting

 FTSE 100 Spread Betting Tax

-The most obvious benefit of trading the FTSE 100 via spread betting instruments is that all profits are exempt from capital gains.
+The most obvious feature of trading the FTSE 100 via spread betting instruments is that all profits are exempt from capital gains.
 As we covered earlier, this is because spread betting gains are viewed as gambling winnings – which in the UK, are tax-exempt.
 This is in stark contrast to traditional index fund investments – which are liable for two forms of tax.

 - Firstly, you need to pay capital gains tax if you sell your FTSE 100 index fund for more than you originally paid.
 For example, if you invested £1,000 and the index grew was worth 10% more at the time you cashed out – your £100 profit would be liable for capital gains tax.